aakarshrestha/compose-vertical-slider/README.md

 * @param state maintains the state of ComposeVerticalSlider.
 * @param progressValue current value of the Slider.
 It can be null or the value can be assigned to it.
 * @param enabled whether or not component is enabled and can we interacted with or not.
+* @param width width of the slider
+* @param height height of the slider
+* @param radius corner curves of the slider
 * @param trackColor that can be set to a desired color.
 * @param progressTrackColor that can be set to a desired color.
 * @param onProgressChanged lambda that is invoked when the slider value changes when [MotionEvent.ACTION_MOVE] is triggered.